University Policies

 1.0 Policy Purpose

-This policy governs situations regarding Employee Notice (notice) or separation pay to a staff employee whose employment has been terminated.
-It also provides a schedule regarding separation pay to a staff employee whose employment with the University has been terminated (except for layoff or reduction in force).
+This policy governs situations regarding Employee Notice (Notice) or Separation Pay to a staff employee whose employment has been involuntarily terminated by the University.
+It also establishes the schedule for Separation Pay to a staff employee whose employment with the University has been terminated (except for layoff or reduction in force - see the Position Elimination, Layoff and Severance Pay Policy).

 2.0 To Whom the Policy Applies

-All staff employees of the University, including faculty and students who are employed in a staff position, unless the appointment, hire letter, or a collective bargaining agreement addresses separation pay eligibility.
+This policy applies to all staff employees of the University, including faculty and students who are employed in a staff position, unless an appointment letter, a hire letter, or a collective bargaining agreement specifically addresses separation pay eligibility.

 3.0 Policy Statement

-All employees shall be treated with respect throughout and after their employment with the University.
+All employees shall be treated with dignity and respect throughout their employment and following separation from the University.

 This policy applies when an employee and the University have terminated the At-Will Employment relationship involuntarily for any reason or no reason at all.
-Exclusions to this policy are voluntary employment separations (e.g., resignation or retirement) and involuntary employment terminations due to a layoff or a reduction in force.
+Exclusions to this policy are voluntary employment separations (e.g., resignation or retirement) which fall under the Voluntary Employment Termination Policy and involuntary employment terminations that fall under the Position Elimination, Layoff, and Severance Pay Policy.

-In addition, employment terminations for cause or for any of the following reason(s) are not eligible for notice or separation pay at the sole discretion of the University:
+Employees in their probationary period are not eligible for Notice or Separation Pay.
+In addition, employment terminations for cause or for any of the following reason(s) are not eligible for Notice or Separation Pay at the sole discretion of the University:

 • Misconduct arising from misrepresentation, inappropriate, unethical, or criminal behavior;